Las Meninas: Subjects

 To the rear and at right stands Don José Nieto Velázquez (8)—the queen's chamberlain during the 1650s, and head of the royal tapestry works—who may have been a relative of the artist.
 Nieto is shown standing but in pause, with his right knee bent and his feet on different steps.
 As the art critic Harriet Stone observes, it is uncertain whether he is "coming or going".
 He is rendered in silhouette and appears to hold open a curtain on a short flight of stairs, with an unclear wall or space behind.
 Both this backlight and the open doorway reveal space behind: in the words of the art historian Analisa Leppanen, they lure "our eyes inescapably into the depths".
 The royal couple's reflection pushes in the opposite direction, forward into the picture space.
 The vanishing point of the perspective is in the doorway, as can be shown by extending the line of the meeting of wall and ceiling on the right.
 Nieto is seen only by the king and queen, who share the viewer's point of view, and not by the figures in the foreground.
-In the footnotes of Joel Snyder's article, the author recognizes that Nieto is the queen's attendant and was required to be at hand to open and close doors for her.
+In the footnotes of Joel Snyder's article, the author recognises that Nieto is the queen's attendant and was required to be at hand to open and close doors for her.
 Snyder suggests that Nieto appears in the doorway so that the king and queen might depart.
 In the context of the painting, Snyder argues that the scene is the end of the royal couple's sitting for Velázquez and they are preparing to exit, explaining that is "why the menina to the right of the Infanta begins to curtsy".

 Velázquez (9) is pictured to the left of the scene, looking outward past a large canvas supported by an easel.
 On his chest is the red cross of the Order of Santiago, which he did not receive until 1659, three years after the painting was completed.
 According to Palomino, Philip ordered this to be added after Velázquez's death, "and some say that his Majesty himself painted it".
 From the painter's belt hang the symbolic keys of his court offices.

 A mirror on the back wall reflects the upper bodies and heads of two figures identified from other paintings, and by Palomino, as King Philip IV (10) and Queen Mariana (11).
 The most common assumption is that the reflection shows the couple in the pose they are holding for Velázquez as he paints them, while their daughter watches; and that the painting therefore shows their view of the scene.